dair-ai/Prompt-Engineering-Guide/guides/prompt-adversarial.md

 Haha pwné!!
 ```

-We can observe that the original instruction was somewhat bypassed by the follow up instruction.
+We can observe that the original instruction was somewhat ignored by the follow up instruction.
 In the original example shared by Riley, the model output was "Haha pwned!!".
 However, I couldn't reproduce it since the model has been updated a few times since then.
 Regardless, this can be problematic for many reasons.

-Keep in mind that when we are designing prompts we are just chaining instructions and all the different prompt components but there is no standard format that the model expects.
-This flexibility in input is desired, however, the tradeoff is that we might run into vulnerabilities like the prompt injection explained above.
+Keep in mind that when we are designing prompts we are just chaining instructions and all the different prompt components, including user inputs, but there is no standard format that the model expects.
+This flexibility in input is desired, however, the issue is that we might run into vulnerabilities like the prompt injection explained above.

 As you develop your prompts for your applications, you might be thinking about how to avoid such undesired behaviors.
 There is no clear guidelines how to achieve this.
-In fact, Riley also tried to provide more instruction to avoid the attack as follows:
+In fact, Riley also tried to provide warnings in the instruction to avoid the attack as follows:

 *Prompt:*
 ```